 Heloise commented, “The day we opened our doors, we had meeting space, an office for Jan Rogers, carpet on the floor and women eager to create the space they craved, faculty beaming at a dream and goal realized that they’d campaigned so hard for, university administration applauding with support.
 All of us knew the world had changed at NC State that day.”

 Today, the NCSU Women’s Center continues to serve as a catalyst and resource that advances gender equity and social justice through education, advocacy, and leadership for the campus community.
 Although we are a “Women’s Center”, we see gender on a continuum and we welcome EVERYONE to the Center.
 Together with our Office for Institutional Equity and Diversity (OIED), we envision and work for a Wolfpack community that champions gender equity and promotes respect for all.
-What started small has grown to five professional staff positions including a Director, Associate Director, Assistant Director of Interpersonal Violence, Rape Prevention Education Coordinator, a University Programs Associate, as well as a Graduate Program Assistant, Undergraduate Interns, Undergraduate Student Staff, Peer Educators and AmeriCorps Literacy members.
+What started small has grown to five professional staff positions including a Director, Associate Director, Assistant Director of Interpersonal Violence, Rape Prevention Education Coordinator, a University Programs Associate, as well as a Graduate Program Assistant, Undergraduate Interns, Undergraduate Student Staff, and Peer Educators.